15 Entrepreneurs and Business Owners Share Their Virtual Assistants Tips

 My best VA experience has been an assistant I’ve had for the past four years who continues to be reliable, trustworthy, and productive.

-They are my go-to person for all types of tasks because they make themselves available via multiple channels and know-how to prioritize what I need to be done.
-My VA is a good communicator and has a strong work ethic, which means I don’t have to micro-manage them or worry if they are actually getting the work done when I can’t see them.
+They are my go-to person for all tasks because they make themselves available via multiple channels and know how to prioritize what I need to do.
+My VA is a good communicator and has a strong work ethic, so I don’t have to micro-manage them or worry if they are getting the work done when I can’t see them.

 I found my VA through a referral from a colleague, which I highly recommend to anyone searching for someone they can trust.
-Knowing that someone else had worked with my VA previously and knew their work was a good way to start the relationship off on the right foot.
+Knowing that someone else had previously worked with my VA and knew their work was an excellent way to start the relationship on the right foot.
 It’s also been successful because I make myself available when necessary so my VA can keep work moving.
-Also, having numerous tech tools in place automates some of their work so I can give them other tasks to do.
+Also, having numerous tech tools in place automates some of their work so I can give them other tasks.

 Catherine vanVonno